Commodity Market: Commodity markets allow for selling, buying or trading in raw materials and basic products.

 Commodity Market History

-Trading in commodities goes all the way to the dawn of human civilization when tribes and newly formed kingdoms would trade and barter with each other for food as well as other goods.
+Trading in commodities goes all the way to the dawn of human civilization when tribes and newly formed kingdoms would trade and barter with each other for food and other goods.
 The trading of commodities actually predates the advent of bonds and stocks by several centuries.
-The growth of empires like the ancient Greece and Rome is directly connected to their capacity to develop sophisticated trading systems and enable the transfer of goods over vast areas via routes such as the famed Silk Road that linked Europe to the Far East.
+The growth of empires like ancient Greece and Rome is directly connected to their capacity to develop sophisticated trading systems and enable the transfer of goods over vast areas via routes such as the famed Silk Road that linked Europe to the Far East.

 “Commodities trading is properly the birth of modern investing-the ceiling of the New York Stock Exchange is adorned with gold tobacco leaves in homage to the commodity trading that gave birth to the institution,” Giannotto says.

 Today, the market for commodities is more sophisticated.
-It’s not just an array of diverse commodities sold, it’s an international market that has trading happening all over the globe.
+It’s not just an array of diverse commodities sold; it’s an international market that has trading happening all over the globe.
 It is possible to trade commodities every day of the week.